a2s-institute/kelo_tulip/README.md

 ### Parameters

 The default launch file in `kelo_tulip/launch/example.launch.py` loads the YAML configuration from `config/example.yaml`.
-Feel free to change parameters directly in this config file, or to make a copy and adjust the launch file to load the new file.
+Feel free to change parameters directly in this config file, or update the environment variable `ROBOT_NAME`.
+Currently parameters for some of the configurations (*robile1, robile2, robile3, robile4, freddy*) are avaialble in the config folder.

 #### Network interface

 The following setting defines the network interface used by the driver:

 ```
-device: enp2s0
+device: eno1
 ```

 This setting must be adjusted to the network interface by which the KELO drives are connected via EtherCAT.